Dimension-Free Empirical Entropy Estimation: Abstract

 \section{Abstract}

 We seek an entropy estimator for discrete distributions with fully empirical accuracy bounds.
 As stated, this goal is infeasible without some prior assumptions on the distribution.
 We discover that a certain information moment assumption renders the problem feasible.
 We argue that the moment assumption is natural and, in some sense, {\em minimalistic} --- weaker than finite support or tail decay conditions.
 Under the moment assumption, we provide the first finite-sample entropy estimates for infinite alphabets, nearly recovering the known minimax rates.
 Moreover, we demonstrate that our empirical bounds are significantly sharper than the state-of-the-art bounds, for various natural distributions and non-trivial sample regimes.
 Along the way, we give a dimension-free analogue of the Cover-Thomas result on entropy continuity (with respect to total variation distance) for finite alphabets, which may be of independent interest.
+Additionally, we resolve all of the open problems posed by J\"urgensen and Matthews, 2010.